-We understand how hard the withdrawal and detox process might be, but with help from a certified counselor at Willow Springs, your experience might be better than you are expecting.
-Detox is necessary for you to do well with any other type of treatment or therapy.
-You have the potential to become ill.
-That is because your body is physically dependent on prescription drugs.
-Medications might be provided to ease some of the withdrawal symptoms:
+We understand how hard the withdrawal and detox process might be, but with help from a certified counselor at Willow Springs, your experience might be easier than you expect.
+Detox is a difficult but necessary step, and with the right program you’ll be able to move through withdrawal and into our treatment program quickly and easily.
+Medications might be provided to ease some of the withdrawal symptoms, including:

 - Sleep Problems

 There are dangers associated with detoxing, but our facility is well-equipped so your health can be monitored in a safe and comfortable environment.
-Our trained medical staff will ensure that a person undergoing detox does not suffer unnecessarily, and also make sure that the basics are covered.
+Our trained medical staff will ensure that a person undergoing detox does not suffer unnecessarily, and also make sure that all the basics are covered.
 This includes hydration, and regular blood pressure and heart rate checks.
-Are you wondering how long this process might take?
-This depends upon your level of addiction and the drug being abused.
-It can be anywhere from 14 to 30 days.
+Depending on how serious your addiction is, detox can take anywhere from 14 to 30 days.
 It’s important to remember that not everyone responds to drugs in the same way, just as not everyone goes through detox in the same way.
-To further discuss prescription drug detox, please call to speak with a counselor.
+To further discuss prescription drug detox, please call to speak with one of our trained counselors.

 Recognizing and Addressing the Signs of Prescription Drug Addiction

-The longer you or your loved one struggles with a prescription drug addiction, the more obvious behavioral changes become.
+The longer you or our loved one struggles with a prescription drug addiction, the more obvious behavioral changes become.
 Don’t ignore the warning signs: